purificacao/keras_tuner_MNIST/README.md

 |Hyperband|01:29:39|0.9915|
 |BayesianOptimization|00:17:53|0.9901|

-As one can see, the Hyperband Class returned the best results, but had a way longer searching time, whilst BayesianOptimization Class took only 18 minutes (almost) and returned the second best result.
-Of course, the results achieved here are data and parameter dependent, which means, each of the three classes can achieve great results.
-All it takes is to set up proper configurations of its parameters.
-For example, maybe the RandomSearch class could give better results with higher max_trials and higher executions_per_trial, and so on.
-Another thing to notice is that the hyperband and Bayesian classes return the same best hyperparameters combinations for the CNN, while the Random Class returned a slightly different combination.
+As one can see, the `RandomSearch` class returned the best results, taking 1/3 of the time taken by the `Hyperband` class and twice as long as the time taken by the `BayesianOptimization` class.
+Of course, every optimizer algorithm has its on hyperparameter to be tuned as best as one can.
+What I mean is, there could be a model built with a set of hyperparameters of the `Hyperband` class that would beat the others two, but something to not is how fast the `BayesianOptimization` is compared to the other two, for the chosen set of hyperparameters, returning results as good.
+Thus, for this very case, I would totally try and fine tune other hyperparameters of the model using the `BayesianOptimization` class!

 ## Requirements:

- - tensorflow==2.1
+ - tensorflow==2.3
  - loguru==0.4.0
  - keras-tuner==1.0.1
- - numpy==1.16.2
+ - numpy==1.19.5
  - matplotlib==3.0.3

 ```python